South African Army College: World War One impact

-On the outbreak of WW1, training staff were transferred for mobilisation training at Potchefstroom and some served overseas.
+On the outbreak of WWI, training staff were transferred for mobilisation training at Potchefstroom and some served overseas.

 Developments in the 1920s and 30s

 By the 1920s the unit was re-established at Roberts Heights near Pretoria and renamed the South African Military School.
 By 1923, a commissioning course was held, resulting in the school being declared a proper College.

 The Air Force connection

 An additional wing, the Air Staff Wing was opened for the development of personnel for the emerging South African Air Force, which did not have a training institution of its own at that stage.

 Training expansion

 By 1939, a further six branches had been created: